Top 10 Greek Mythology Stories

 You can read more about the historicity of the Iliad.

-Myth #7: Theseus the Athenian
+Myth #7: Theseus and the Minotaur

 Theseus was a hero of the House of Athens, long before Pericles immortalized the city's power by erecting classical Parthenon and the other great monuments on Acropolis.